Change Management Process: Downsizing and Outsourcing in an Oil Refinery Essay

 For buy-in purposes, there were some interventions that should have been made to make the process more effective, they include taking employees to seminars that cover topics such as customer care, organizing get together between employers and employees, rewarding employees, holding regular meetings, including major stakeholders in business decision, assurance to personal service, among others.

-Participation and involvement
+Participation and Involvement

 When persuading people to change, the steering team was on the ground polishing some of the issues that might affect the system negatively.

 The benefits of the change were seen as motivation to the company, thus it was a strong pillar when dealing with stakeholders.
-Those companies that embraced the change and saw the change as necessary where also used as the change supporters to persuade other companies adopt change (Adrian, 2003).
+Those companies that embraced the change and saw the change as necessary where also used as the change supporters to persuade other companies to adopt change (Adrian, 2003).

 Under the method, the team identified those key people who could support change as well as influence other people to change or to resist the change.
-Under the method, the team used change supporters opinion leaders and made policies that neutralized non-change supporters.
+Under the method, the team used change supporters’ opinion leaders and made policies that neutralized non-change supporters.

-In the case they indentified an opinion leader who supported the change, the team was using such people to formally or informally promote the intended change and fight resistance.
+In the case they identified an opinion leader who supported the change, the team was using such people to formally or informally promote the intended change and fight resistance.
 Opinion leaders are people who could influence the direction that personnel in an organization take; they are seen as the “spokesmen” of the people formally or informally.

 When the team was using them, they were made aware of the extent that the change would affect an individual employee as these were some of the main questions that they were to get from those following them.
 It is also important to note that opinion leaders are the drivers of organizational politics and some extent organizational behavior; using them could mean that the company was aligning its politics to the change.